javorszky/framework-muxer-showdown/README.md

 There are tonnes of community written middlewares, from wrapping zerolog into echo's own logger, to cors implementations, jwt, whatever we want really.

 Take a gander: https://github.com/labstack/echo#third-party-middlewares

+#### Performance

+Echo has a router configurable error handler, which means every route is going to have that, including the thinner `/smol-perf` route.